Phillip-Generation/flx1-js-2-debrief/README.md

 * Navigate to your github profile to find the _newly forked repository_.
 * Clone the repository from **your account** into the directory on your computer that you use to keep your projects (ex. `dev` directory).
 * Open the newly cloned project in a code editor (ex.
 Visual Studio Code).

-## Setup

-1. Open in browser/live server so you can see your changes in real time and notice how the code morphs the `live browser page`

-2. Start by linking your js file to your html file

 ### Part 2 - Edit the _cloned_ project